zhendrikse/tdd/tdd-katas/cqrs-booking/README.md

 The first 2 users stories are:

+1. As a user I whant to book a room.
-- As a user I whant to see all free rooms.
+2. As a user I want to see all free rooms.
-- As a user I whant to book a room.
+3. As a user I want to remove a booking

 As stated in the introduction, the constraint is that we have to use the CQRS pattern